instructed-glacier-model/igm-doc/docs/examples/Examples.md

 # Examples

 Once IGM is installed, it is time to make your first runs.
-The best and quickest way to get to know IGM is to run given examples.
+The best and quickest way to get to know IGM is to run the given IGM examples.
 For that, you may download dedicated IGM examples or run the `quick-demo` presented hereafter if you want to go faster.

 ## IGM examples

-Download the following repository that contains a gallery of ready-to-run setups (incl. parameter file, data, user modules if any), check at individual instructions:
+Download the following repository that contains a gallery of ready-to-run setups (incl. parameter file, data, and user modules if any):

 ```bash
 git clone https://github.com/instructed-glacier-model/igm-examples